fourth-descender/HFT-Model/README.md

-# High-Frequency Trading Model in a Limit Order Book Environment
+# Implementation of Avellaneda and Stoikov's High-Frequency Trading Model in a Limit Order Book Context
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.